HenrikBengtsson/port4me/README.md

 There are many tools to identify a free TCP port, where most of them return a random port.
 Although it works technically, it might add a fair bit of friction if a new random port number has to be entered by the user each time they need to use a specific tool.

-To address this, **port4me** is a language-agnostic algorithm that attempts, with high probability, to provide the user with the same port each time, even when used on different days.
-It achieves this by scanning the same sequence of ports, where the random seed is a function of the user's name (`USER`) on the system, and, optionally, the name of the software where we use the port.
-The algorithm that **port4me** use for generating the determisitic, pseudo-random port sequence is designed such that it can be reproduced perfectly in most known programming languages.
+To address this, **port4me** attempts, with high probability, to provide the user with the same port each time, even when used on different days.
+It achieves this by scanning the same deterministic, pseudo-random sequence of ports and return the first free port detected.
+Each user gets their own random port sequence, lowering the risk for any two users to request the same port.
+The randomness is initiated with a random seed that is a function of the user's name (`USER`), and, optionally, the name of the software where we use the port.

+The **port4me** algorithm can be implemented in most known programming languages, producing perfectly reproducable sequencing regardless of implementation language.

-## Example
+## A quick introduction

-From a Bash shell, running as user `alice`, we get:
+Assuming we're logged in as user `alice` in a Bash shell, calling `port4me` without arguments gives us a free port:

 ```sh
 {alice}$ port4me